GrimezSec/red2net/README.md

 ## Features

-- Run network tests using Python or C scripts.
+- Run network tests using Python, Bash or C scripts.
 - Graphical user interface for easy interaction.
 - Users can add new tests by writing scripts and updating the arguments.yaml file.
 - Modular structure for easy maintenance and extension.